Ping, // myMeter

 plastic xylophone, but not sticky;

 this isn’t trashy.
-A mix of language
+Our mix of tongues

-always misfires, but the bus that keeps
+misfires, sometimes, but a bus that keeps

-the trundle finds articulation, its
+its trundle finds articulation, a

 glide on smooth texture; eventually,

-our odometer goes kaput
+our odometer goes kaput, yet

 Back